The Surin Dive Sites & Surin National Marine Park

 The Main Islands

 There are two main islands called Ko Surin Nua and Koh Surin Tai, and they are the largest in the Surin group.
 This Archipelago is much quieter than the Similan Islands as it is a little off the beaten track for most tourists.
 This is nice as that is the whole purpose of a Liveaboard Trip, to get away from all the tourists.
-You will find that Surin is not only home to local Moken Sea Gypsies, but also to a great range of wildlife.
+And you will find that Surin is not only home to local Moken Sea Gypsies, but also to a great range of wildlife.
 For example, on the islands itself, it is possible to see; Flying Foxes and Grey Bellied Squirrels.
 In addition to Mouse Deer, crab eating Macaques and white bellied Sea Eagles.

 Although Koh Tachai is halfway between the Similan islands and the Surin group, Tachai is usually referred to as a Surin island dive site.
 Likewise, Richelieu Rock is also classed as part of the Surin Archipelago.
 In fact, Richelieu Rock is actually a large sea mount strutting up form depth of 3m and more in parts.

 The Surin Islands have a large population of Hawksbill Turtles, which use the local beaches to lay their eggs.
 Additionally, at certain times of the year, False Killer Whales and Pilot Whales can be seen breaking the surface.
 Sailfish are also another common sight here, seen occasionally jumping spectacularly close to the boats.